ezeoleaf/awesome-golang-repositories/README.md

 [listenyt](https://github.com/ShiraazMoollatjie/listenyt): I normally have a workflow that involves getting .m4a versions of youtube links (for offline listening).
 It's a tedious process to copy your youtube link, then fire up youtube-dl (with extra commands) to download the m4a file.
 [go-python](https://github.com/sbinet/go-python): naive go bindings to the CPython2 C-API
 [gonic](https://github.com/sentriz/gonic): music streaming server / subsonic server API implementation
 [grv](https://github.com/rgburke/grv): GRV is a terminal interface for viewing git repositories
+[gojay](https://github.com/francoispqt/gojay): high performance JSON encoder/decoder with stream API for Golang